sathwik02022002/WolfJobs/docs/Project3Improvements.md

 <p> Previously, when a user navigated to their jobs page, all of the jobs were shown.
 We added a feature where a user can filter jobs based on status.(<i>in progress</i>, <i>accepted</i>, <i>rejected</i>) </p>

 <img width="1200" alt="get profile" src="https://github.com/ashakhatri007/WolfJobs/blob/master/images/JobFilter.png">

+<h3> Styling improvements </h3>

+<p> Design improvements were made to make the app more user friendly and intuitive.
+Previously, there were many design inconsistencies like the button shapes, icon colors and fonts did not match everywhere.
+These were fixed by implementing a few changes in the frontend.
+All of these changes can be viewed in the feature videos in the main README </p>